 (19) So then, after speaking to them, the Lord Jesus was taken up into heaven and took his seat at the right hand of God.
 (20) The Eleven went forth and preached everywhere, while the Lord continually worked with them and confirmed the message by the miracles which accompanied them.

 The Commissioning of the Eleven

-(Mark 16:14) Later Jesus showed himself to the Eleven while they were at table.
-He reproached them for their unbelief and stubbornness in refusing to believe those who had seen him after he had risen.
+(Mk 16:14) Later Jesus showed himself to the Eleven while they were at table.
+He reproached them for their unbelief and stubbornness in refusing to believe those who had seen him after he had risen

 After Judas’ death, the college of apostles became eleven.
 Jesus appeared to them when they were eating at table.
 Though Thomas was absent at Jesus’ first appearance to the apostles, Mark has included Thomas in this vision to assure the commissioning of all the eleven.

 During the Holy Mass, we are at the banquet table of the Lord, which is the foretaste of the eternal banquet in heaven.
 The Lord comes to us and shares his meal with us during each Holy Mass.